Cyccyyycyc/Cyccyyycyc.github.io/_pages/about.md

 Hi there 👋👋 !

-My name is Yan Cai(蔡艳), I'm currently a senior undergraduate student at the [School of Cyber Science and Engineering (SCSE)](http://cse.whu.edu.cn/index.htm), [Wuhan University (WHU)](https://www.whu.edu.cn/), China, advised by Prof. [Run Wang](http://wangrun.github.io/), pursuing a B.E. degree in Cyberspace Security.
+My name is Yan Cai(蔡艳), I'm currently a senior undergraduate student at the [School of Cyber Science and Engineering (SCSE)](http://cse.whu.edu.cn/index.htm), [Wuhan University (WHU)](https://www.whu.edu.cn/), pursuing a B.E. degree in Cyberspace Security.

+It's a fortune to be supervised by Prof. [Run Wang](http://wangrun.github.io/) during my study on AI.

 <!-- My research interest lies in trustworthy machine learning, with a specific interest in responsible (multimodal) generative models.
 Please check my publication for more details. -->